microsoft/sample-app-aoai-chatGPT/README.md

 #### Data Source: Azure Machine Learning MLIndex

 1. Update the `AZURE_OPENAI_*` environment variables as described above.
-2. To connect to your data, you need to specify an Azure MLIndex to use.
-You can [create this index yourself](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-azuremlindex) or use the [Azure Machine Learning Studio](https://ml.azure.com/) to create the index for you.

     These variables are required when adding your data with Azure MLIndex:
     - `DATASOURCE_TYPE` (should be set to `AzureMLIndex`)